Get to know the Putney team.

 Kelsey Burns: St. Lawrence University, B.A., Spanish.
 A Vermont native, Kelsey has led Language Learning programs in Spain, Community Service programs in Ecuador, Nicaragua, Costa Rica, the Dominican Republic, and Ghana, and directed our Foundations program in Costa Rica.
 She has worked as an Associate Director at Putney Student Travel since 2003.
 She currently coordinates programs in Spain, Ecuador, Cambodia, Vietnam, The European Alps, Brazil, and Ghana.
 Kelsey loves to travel, ski, dance, and spend time with her family.

 Jaime Rogstad: Jaime is a member of Putney’s admissions team, coordinates group flights, and facilitates communications for the Putney Open Door Fund scholarship foundation.
 Jaime has worked with our Pre-College program at Amherst College.
 She spends her free time with her family, gardening, and cooking.

 Hannah Gilkenson: University of Michigan, B.S., Anthropology, Zoology.
 Before joining Putney as the ecology instructor on a Foundations program, Hannah had spent six years studying monkeys in Costa Rica.
 She has led programs in Costa Rica, Peru, Ecuador, Australia, New Zealand, and Fiji.
 She has also served as the Director of the Foundations Costa Rica and the Director of our Pre-College program at Amherst College.
 Hannah oversees programs in Australia, New Zealand, and Fiji and coordinates curriculum and hiring for our Pre-College Programs.
 A Vermont native, Hannah loves hiking with her husband, son, and dog, snow shoeing in the winter, camping in the Green Mountains and, of course, traveling.

 Dave Lawver (not pictured): Dave is Putney Student Travel’s bookkeeper.
 He enjoys working with computers, composing and listening to music, stone carving, camping, working in his permaculture garden, raising animals, and thinks often about his stepson who studies at Rochester Institute of Technology.

 Troy Shaheen: Kenyon College, B.A., English, Spanish.
-Troy oversees programming in Latin America, The Caribbean, and Spain, and coordinates Putney’s online outreach.
+Troy oversees programming in Latin America, The Caribbean, and Spain, and directs Putney’s online outreach.
 He has led Putney programs in Spain, Costa Rica, and Peru, and has worked in bilingual education and journalism in Jerez de la Frontera, Spain, Quito, Ecuador, and Kerhonkson, New York.
 He enjoys soccer and the outdoors.